 Presentation of the Region

-The Region has over 8% share in the Polish GDP (2019).
-Per capita, it results in €11,3k (92% of country mean).
-The average gross salary in the corporate sector (as of early 2021) is €1,2k. (in Krakow €1,4k.).
-The unemployment rate sits at 3% (as of spring 2021).
-Annual export volume regularly (pre-COVID) exceeds €10b., with a positive trade balance.
-Malopolska is also a higher education hub with over 150k. students (12,2% of country total).
+The Region has 8% share in the Polish GDP (preliminary estimates of gross domestic product in 2023).
+Per capita, it results in €19,3k (89 % of country mean).
+The average gross salary in the corporate sector is €2,2k, in Krakow €2,6k. (as of December 2024).
+The unemployment rate sits at 4,2% (as of December 2024).
+Annual export volume regularly (as for 2023) €15,8 b (as of 2023), with a positive trade balance.
+Małopolska is also a higher education hub with almost 150k. students - 11,9% of country total (as of 2023/2024).

 RIS3 Priorities

-Małopolska RIS3 domains cover ¼ of the total employment in the Region.
+Małopolska’s smart specializations (domains) cover ¼ of the total employment in the Region.
 Between 2013 and 2019 the number of people employed in RIS3 sectors grew by 39%, compared to a growth of 15% in the total number of people employed in the Region.
 Over 2015-2019 on average every fifth registered new business entities' operating profile was aligned with the RIS3.
 3,6 percentage points – was the increase (2013-2020) in the total number of citations attained by regional researchers connected with smart specialisation.

 Małopolska offers two dimensional understanding of its RIS3 priorities, thus the proposed intervention is double-tracked.
 There’s a subjective, problem-oriented attitude that is applied toward the domains: